aurajs/aura/README.md

 ##Backbone-Aura

+<strong>Update 24/12:</strong> A slimmer, more clean version of the application is now available in <code>new-version</code>.
+For historical context you can still access the older app in <code>module-activator-version</code> should you wish to use it.

-This repo demonstrates an (event-driven) Todo application using 2/3 of the concepts I discuss in my talks on large-scale JavaScript application development.
-This is the first time I've attempted to apply some of these concepts to Backbone.js, so the implementation may still require a few tweaks (and most likely does).
-That said, it uses:
+This repo demonstrates a decoupled, event-driven Backbone Todo application using 2/3 of the concepts I discuss in my talks on large-scale JavaScript application development [1].
+Specifically, ideas regarding mediator and facade pattern integration with Backbone are shown.

+The implementation covers:

 <ul>
 <li>The mediator pattern for centralized Pub/Sub</li>
 <li>Facade pattern for security/permissions</li>
-<li>RequireJS</li>
-<li>AMD modules (great for modular development)</li>
+<li>RequireJS + AMD modules for organization and modular development</li>
-<li>Backbone.js & Underscore.js for MVC structure</li>
+<li>Backbone.js for MV* structure</li>
 <li>jQuery 1.7</li>
 <li>Templating via jQuery.tmpl (although this can be switched out for any other templating solution)</li>
 </ul>